 Watching the trends

 When that red line (AR growth) crosses above the green line (revenue growth), I know I need to consult the filings.
 Similarly, a spike in the blue bars indicates a trend worth worrying about.
-Applied Industrial Technologies's latest average DSO stands at 46.0 days, and the end-of-quarter figure is 45.3 days.
+Applied Industrial Technologies's latest average DSO stands at 45.1 days, and the end-of-quarter figure is 45.1 days.
 Differences in business models can generate variations in DSO, and business needs can require occasional fluctuations, but all things being equal, I like to see this figure stay steady.
-So, let's get back to our original question: Based on DSO and sales, does Applied Industrial Technologies look like it might miss it numbers in the next quarter or two?
+So, let's get back to our original question: Based on DSO and sales, does Applied Industrial Technologies look like it might miss its numbers in the next quarter or two?